How to Ask for Help for Addiction

 What Is Addiction?

-First, it’s important to understand the difference between substance misuse and addiction.
-Substance misuse is defined as the use of prescription or illicit drugs or alcohol in high doses or in inappropriate situations, which can cause health and/or social problems immediately or over time.
+First, it’s important to understand the difference between substance use and addiction.
+Substance use, or substance misuse, is defined as the use of prescription or illicit drugs or alcohol in high doses or in inappropriate situations, which can cause health and/or social problems immediately or over time.
 What does this mean exactly?
 It can mean taking a prescription medication in a manner other than the way in which it was prescribed, taking someone else’s prescription, or taking it to get high.
 It can also mean binge drinking.
 For men, this generally means consuming 5 or more alcoholic drinks on one occasion (within a few hours) and 4 or more alcoholic drinks for women.2 Misuse of substances can result in a range of serious consequences, from an arrest for driving under the influence (DUI) to overdose and death.2

+In that case, what is addiction?
 Addiction, also known as a substance use disorder (SUD), is categorized as a chronic and relapsing disorder that includes compulsive drug-seeking behavior and continued use despite negative consequences.
 It is a brain disorder that disrupts areas of the brain that are responsible for self-control, reward, and stress management.3 In 2022, 48.7 million people aged 12 or older met the criteria for a substance use disorder.4

 Additionally, other addiction statistics from 2022 include the following:4